* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 What to do with stale bagels

-1. Crispy bagel chips.
-Cut your stale bagel into slices about a quarter of an inch thick.
-Put them on a baking sheet with some oil and whatever spices you want, then bake at 375°F (190°C).
-Let them bake until they’re golden and crispy.
-Enjoy your bagel chips alone or with dips and soups!
+1. Crispy bagel chips: Cut your stale bagel into slices about a quarter of an inch thick.
+Put them on a baking sheet with some oil and whatever spices you want, then bake at 375°F (190°C) until crispy.

 2. Sweet bread pudding.
-Using a recipe of your choice, combine your stale bagels with eggs, milk, vanilla, cinnamon, brown sugar, and butter to make a sort of casserole.
-The moisture from the milk and eggs will make your chewy, stale bagels soft, sweet, and decadent.
+Using a recipe of your choice, combine your stale bagels with eggs, milk, vanilla, cinnamon, brown sugar, and butter to make a delicious casserole.

-3. Crunchy croutons.
+3. Crunchy bagel croutons.
 Tear up your bagels and toss them with oil and some light seasoning.
 Bake them on a sheet pan at 375°F (190°C) for around 15 minutes.
-Enjoy on your salads or in your soups…or as very small crackers.
-No one will judge you.

 4. Pizza bagels.
-Smear some pesto or pizza sauce on your half bagels, add your cheese and toppings, then bake at about 375°F (190°C) for ten minutes.
+Smear some pesto or pizza sauce on your bagel halves, add your cheese and toppings, then bake at 375°F (190°C) for ten minutes.

 5. Crispy, fluffy bread bowl.
 Gut your bagel by taking out all of the soft bits and leaving the hard crust.
 Put your soup, dip, or other fillings into the shell and bake in the oven at 375°F (190°C) until your filling is warm and your bagel crust is golden brown and crisp.